 - Test Results

-Urease test is a biochemical method that demarcates the difference between rapid positive, slow positive and negative urease test organisms, based on the existence of urease enzyme.
+Urease test is a biochemical method that demarcates the difference between rapid positive, slow positive and negative urease test organisms based on the existence of the urease enzyme.
 Urease catalyses the hydrolysis of urea into ammonia and carbon dioxide.
-The test results of the urease test is characterized by any colour change in the pH indicator (phenol red).
+The urease test results are characterized by any colour change in the pH indicator (phenol red).

 - The pH at 6.8 and between 7.5-8.1, the colour of the phenol red indicator appears yellow-orange and red, respectively.

-- The colour of the phenol red turns fluorescent pink at the pH above 8.2.
+- The colour of the phenol red turns fluorescent pink at a pH above 8.2.